jessfraz/blog/content/post/defining-a-distinguished-enginner.md

 value well researched solutions.
 They should strive to learn from prior art.

 These are just a few of the things I think define a strong technical leader and engineer.
 I am sure I will grow this list as I personally grow myself every day.

+Most importantly you must actually _do_ these things.
+Actions speak louder than words.